How to unpack initrd/initramfs to view content in Linux

-There may be a couple of reasons why you need to extract initramfs or initrd images.
 As of now, I want to fix my computer, which was not allowing me to use my laptop with the following error: “Failed to start VirtualBox Linux kernel module”.

 After diagnosing, it’s a clear error that it’s missing the Linux header.
-Although you know, we can install Linux headers using uname-r.
-However, the installer failed to install and threw the error message “Unable to locate.”
+Although you know, we can install Linux headers by reading this guide.

 Later on, I found that there was some issue with the kernel image.
 I moved the default initramfs and vmlinuz to another location and restarted the system.

-Hopefully, the system restarted successfully.
+Hopefully, the system has now restarted successfully.

-Before moving ahead, you should know what initramfs are and why the system requires this.
+So before moving ahead, you should know what initramfs are and why the system requires this.

-What is initramfs?
+What is Initramfs?

-To put it simply, initramfs is a small RAM disk that contains the files required to load the system before the real root file system is mounted.
 They provide the basic necessities for the system to startup and mount the real root file system (/) when booting is successful.

-Although you know that initramfs or initrd stores in the /boot directory, which is protected with write permission, and basically it’s not an absolute way to work here.
-So first and foremost, create a temporary directory in /tmp with the init directory.
+As you may know, initramfs or initrd stores itself in the /boot directory, which is protected with write permission, and it is also not advisable to make any changes to this directory.

 To make a temporary directory like mine, do copy-paste the following command.